suncoast-devs/handbook/lessons/full-stack-build-an-app/21-adding-login-to-user-interface.md

 Notice we use `window.location` to redirect the user instead of `history.push`.
 This is so the browser forces a reload and detects that the user is logged in.
-The information about the logged in user is captured by the recordAuthentication method we are about to introduce.
+The information about the logged in user is captured by the recordAuthentication function we are about to introduce.

-The `recordAuthentication` method is one we are going to provide along with many other useful authentication methods in a `auth.js` file.
+The `recordAuthentication` method and many other useful authentication methods exist in the file `auth.js`.
 The purpose of `recordAuthentication` is to store the api response from the login in _local storage_ so we can access it later.

 ## Local Storage

-Local Storage is a key/value pair storage mechanism that can, for any string key, store a string of data.
-This data is persistant across sessions and browser restarts.
-The storage is _per site_ so each domain has its own set of key/value pairs.
+Local storage is a key/value pair mechanism that can, for any string key, store a string of data.
+This data is persistent across sessions and browser restarts.
+The storage is _per site_, so each domain has its own set of key/value pairs.

-This makes for a convenient place to store the authentication data.
+Local storage makes for a convenient place to store the authentication data.
 However, we should note that this local storage is available to any javascript that runs on the page that **originates** from that domain.
-This should protect the data from JavaScript running in an injected ad, but if some malicious software is able to inject JavaScript into the page itself, it will be able to read these values.
-So while local storage is convenient, it may not be the most secure way to store the authentication information.
+This security should protect the data from JavaScript running in an injected ad, but if some malicious software can inject JavaScript into the page itself, it will be able to read these values.
+While local storage is convenient, it may not be the most secure way to store the authentication information.

 An alternative is to send the authentication data as a `cookie` value.
-However, this too has security implications and concernts.
+However, cookies have security implications and concerns.
 [This article](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage)
 gives a good overview of the differences.
-For now we will proceed with local storage.
+For now, we will proceed with local storage.

 ## Redirecting after login

-Since we want the user to redirect to the main page we also want it to reload any authentication data.
-For this reason we will use `window.location` to force a page reload rather than `history.push` which would do a local, non-reload, navigation.
+Since we want the user to redirect to the main page, we also want it to reload any authentication data.
+For this reason, we will use `window.location` to force a page reload rather than `history.push`, which would do a local, non-reload navigation.

 ## `auth.js`